atrium-ui/atrium/README.md

 All the elements share the same build system.
 We use [tsup](https://tsup.egoist.dev/) to generate light weight bundles.

 The tsup configuration is located in the package.json of each element.

+### Publishing packages

+Package publishing is handles by the CI.

+The **develop** branch always publishes a prerelease packages.
+When developing features, it is recommended to work in a feature branch.

+When develop is merged into the **main** branch, the docs will be automatically built and deplyed to pages.
+That pipeline will also give the options to publish a *patch* or *minor* release of the packages.